 In discussions with the editor about the plot of the book, I insisted that Emma end up fabulously successful at the end of the story.
 That was not under debate.

-And indeed, in the time that followed that comic, my luck got a lot better, I was offered a lucrative job at MTV, and so on and so on.
+In the time that followed that comic, my luck got a lot better.
+I was offered a lucrative job at MTV, and so on and so on.
 I had started to master the idea of hypersigils— if only in the broadest, and most common-sense of terms (don’t syncretize your own image with that of something of misfortune).